On the CQC Conjecture: Closing Remarks and Future Works

 \section{Closing Remarks and Future Works}

 In this work, we have taken a deeper look at the CQC conjecture and identified a potentially useful sufficient condition.
 We have also proposed an extended version of this conjecture that takes into account high-dimensional states and more measurement bases.
 There are a few interesting works that could be done in the future.
 For example, the original CQC conjecture holds for all pure states, but the technique that was used to prove this turned out to be inapplicable for the ECQC conjecture.
-However, as our simulations for dimension $3$ and $5$ shows, there are no observed contradiction of the ECQC for pure states.
+However, as our simulations for dimensions $3$ and $5$ show, there are no observed contradictions of the ECQC for pure states.
 So it would be interesting to develop a method to prove ECQC for pure states analytically, similar to the case of the original CQC conjecture.
-It would also be interesting to formulate a conjecture which holds for both prime and composite dimensions.
-The difficulty in such formulation is, the number of MUBs in composite dimension is not straightforward to calculate and using available MUBs sometimes lead to counterexamples of ECQC.
-So, for composite dimensions, we may need an entirely new formulation of CQC conjecture, that holds for higher dimensions and more than two measurement bases.
+It would also be interesting to formulate a conjecture that holds for both prime and composite dimensions.
+The difficulty in such a formulation is that the number of MUBs in a composite dimension is not straightforward to calculate, and using available MUBs sometimes leads to counterexamples of ECQC.
+So, for composite dimensions, we may need an entirely new formulation of the CQC conjecture, that holds for higher dimensions and more than two measurement bases.